Galip Hassan Kuscuoglu: His life

 Kuşçuoğlu was born on 27 March 1919, in Çorum, Turkey.
 He is related to the famous Sage of Fatih Sultan Mehmet era, namely Ali Kuşçu who is a descendant of Caliph Omar.
 Galip Kuşçuoğlu has also kinship relation to the Islamic prophet Muhammad through his maternal kinship relation to Caliph Ali.
 He spent his childhood and adolescence in Çorum and Samsun.
-He dropped out of school as his father who was managing a Turkish bath in Çorum needed someone to help him.
+He dropped out of school as his father who was managing a hammam (bathhouse) in Çorum needed someone to help him.
 He realized that he was not tuned in to a life of immobility and left working with his father to be an apprentice to a carpenter.
 He soon became a carpenter and married the sole daughter of Sheikh Çorumlu Hacı Mustafa Anac who was the successor of Sheikh Ali Ahıskavî, the sheikh of his mother and father.
 He migrated to Çankırı and soon to Ankara in 1948.
 He gained an expertise in carpentry, and earned his family's keep by working as a famous craftsman and tradesman in the Carpenters' Bazaar in Ankara.
 He is also a founding member of the Ankara Carpenters Association (Ankara Marangozlar Derneği) and Ankara Carpentry Complex (Ankara Marangozlar Sitesi).

 Sheikh Galib Kuşçuoğlu is the successor of Sheikh Hacı Mustafa Yardımedici who is, in turn, the successor of Seyyid Ali Sezai Kurtaran, who was the active leader of civil resistance against the French occupation forces and Armenian military forces in Maraş during the Turkish War of Independence.
 The meeting of Galip Kuşçuoğlu with his Sheikh Hacı Mustafa Yardımedici is very interesting.
 As Mr. Kuşçuoğlu narrates, this meeting occurred after a period of yearning and waiting for his unknown spiritual guide (Murshid).

 The desire to search the truth, has occupied my life since my childhood.
 I could not apprehend some experiences that I had.
 They were incredible and unreasonable.
 These experiences directed me to tasawwuf.
 At the beginning I could not accept the necessity of a spiritual guide, because these experiences were incredible and immeasurable.
 But later on, I perceived the necessity of a guide in spiritual realm, just as it is necessary to be under control of a master in worldly crafts.
 Because I could not get anywhere...
 I personally experienced the impossibility of reaching to Allah out of His designation.
 Subsequently, I especially prayed Allah to make me meet my spiritual guide.

 In 1949 he had sworn an oath of allegiance to the Qadiri and Rifai Shaikh Haji Mustafa Yardımedici, the caliph of Sayyid Shaikh Ali Sezai Kurtaran who is also known as "the Conqueror of Maraş".
 In 1956 on the Bara’ah night, he was given the spiritual guidance duty and became a sheikh after his own sheikh made it public.